hpe-storage/scod/docs/container_storage_provider/hpe_nimble_storage/index.md

 # Introduction

 The HPE Nimble Storage CSP is the reference implementation for the [HPE CSI Driver for Kubernetes](../../csi_driver/index.md).
-The CSP abstract the data management capabilities of the array for use by Kubernetes.
+The CSP abstracts the data management capabilities of the array for use by Kubernetes.

 [TOC]